Origami Outside Reverse Fold

 This fold allows the paper to change directions.
 It is commonly used in making the head of a bird or the feet of animals.
 It is similar to an inside reverse fold except that in the inside reverse fold, the fold is sunken into the layers of the paper; in the outside reverse fold, the fold wraps over the paper.

-To make the Outside Reverse Fold:
+How to make the Outside Reverse Fold:

 a) Make a valley fold along the line indicated.